WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 Next on the list of the best things to see in Madeira is Pico do Arieiro, the third highest peak (1818 m) on the island of Madeira.
 The landscape at the top of the mountains is amazing!

 Pico do Arieiro is accessible by a road.
-So if you are not into hiking, going to Pico do Arieiro is an easy way to admire the beautiful landscape which Madeira has to offer.
+So if you are not into hiking, going to Pico do Arieiro is an easy way to admire the beautiful landscape that Madeira has to offer.

 For the more adventurous, you can choose to hike to the top of Pico do Arieiro instead of driving.
 This is one of the most stunning hikes, but also one of the most dangerous too.
-This 7 kilometer hike connects Pico do Arieiro to Pico Ruivo by a small rocky path.
+This 7-kilometer hike connects Pico do Arieiro to Pico Ruivo by a small rocky path.